Pipeline YAML Reference#

 secrets

 list of the pipeline YAML file.
-After that the only other requirement is
+Apart from that, the only other requirement is

 remembering the name of the file, which is the value you put in the path